 In this simple way, Banana Republic notified its prospects and existing customers that the discount applies to 2 categories: men and women.

 What makes this GIF so soft? — Similar position of the people in the images.

 Mission the GIF fulfills: provides recipients with a closeup.

-Quite often, we need to provide readers with a closeup of the product item we are currently promoting.
-Image rollover effect and Outlook animated GIFs are the best solution out here.
+Sometimes we need to provide readers with a closeup of the product item we are currently promoting.
+Image rollover effect and Outlook animated GIFs are the best solutions out there.

-What makes this GIF so soft? — A large number of images where each of them contains a snippet of the item which is a little bit closer than the previous one and then vice versa — each image contains a snippet of the item which is located a little bit farther.
+What makes this GIF so soft? — A large number of images containing a snippet of the item that is a little bit closer than the previous one and vice versa — each image contains a snippet of the item which is located a bit farther.
 These images interchange slowly due to transition.

 4. Victoria’s Secret

 Mission the GIF fulfills: demonstrates your rich assortment in a nutshell.

 When you need to showcase all assortment, or when you need to explain what items the set consists of, you’d better use an animated GIF.